reactjs/react.dev/content/docs/hooks-intro.md

 This new function `useState` is the first "Hook" we'll learn about, but this example is just a teaser.
 Don't worry if it doesn't make sense yet!

-**You can start learning Hooks [on the next page](/docs/hooks-overview.html).** On this page, we'll continue by explaining why we're adding Hooks to React and how they can help you write great applications.
+**You can start learning Hooks [on the next page](/docs/hooks-overview.html).** On this page, we'll continue by explaining why we're adding Hooks to React and how they can be adopted incrementally without rewriting our applications.

 ## Video Introduction